 About Us

-The Regenesis Institute for Regenerative Practice has been at the leading edge of Regenerative Development for 30 years.
+The Regenesis Institute for Regenerative Practice has been at the leading edge of regenerative development for 30 years.
 We are working alongside our global community of practice to become increasingly effective agents for transforming the way humans inhabit the earth.

 Early Pioneers in Regenerative Development